AdobeDocs/genstudio.en/help/assets-insights.md

 You can effortlessly view statistics of the uploaded assets in the [!DNL Insights] page of Content Hub.

+You can track the upload history of your assets.
 <!-- You can track the upload history of your assets over the past 30 days or gain a more comprehensive view with data spanning the last 12 months.
 This feature enables you to evaluate the upload count of assets.  -->

 To view statistics of your uploaded assets, follow the below steps: